- 2018 Summer School students in a French language course (photo: Didier Pazery)

 - Populism versus Democracy, by Cristobal Rovira Kaltwasser

-In preparation for Master Classes, students participated in interactive, small-group tutorials that allowed them to develop their understanding of the material and themes addressed.
+In preparation for Master Classes, students participate in interactive, small-group tutorials that allow them to develop their understanding of the material and themes addressed.

 2019 Elective courses

-In addition to their core courses, students participated in one elective class of their choice (about 18 contact hours).
-Students were able to choose one elective course among different options: either a French language course or an introductory workshop to one of Sciences Po’s key disciplines, such as political science, international relations, law or sociology.
+In addition to their core courses, students participate in one elective class of their choice (about 14 contact hours per session).
+Students choose one elective course among different options: either a French language course or an introductory workshop to one of Sciences Po’s key disciplines, such as political science, international relations, law or sociology.

 - French language classes (beginner and intermediate levels)